 “Do to others what you would do to you” is a basic tenet present in most faiths, and one that people of faith take to heart.
 Their own personal beliefs compel them to stand up for LGBTQ people and state that they deserve protection.
 LGBTQ people are our friends and neighbors, and people of faith understand that no one should be denied the opportunity to make a living, have a home, or be served in a public space.

-Freedom of religion is one of the most fundamental rights we have as Americans.
-However, that freedom does not allow people the right to discriminate against others.
-People of faith understand and believe in this, and many of them are speaking out against so-called “Religious Freedom Laws” that would allow discrimination against LGBTQ people based on a person’s religious beliefs.
+Freedom of religion is one of our nation’s fundamental values.
+That’s why it’s already protected by the Constitution.
+That freedom doesn’t give any of us the right to impose our beliefs onto others, or to discriminate.
+People of faith understand and believe in this, and many are speaking out against bills that would allow discrimination against our neighbors based on a person’s beliefs.
 They understand that such discrimination opens the door for others to be discriminated against in the future.

-Our Partners Advocating for LGBTQ Equality in Faith Communities
+Our Partners Advocating for LGBTQ Freedom in Faith Communities

-Freedom For All Americans has partnered with several faith leaders and organizations across the country to bring faith voices into the movement to win non-discrimination for all.
-These voices are an important component of our work, and have the ability to reach people that may not otherwise hear about why the work we are doing is so important and relevant.
+Freedom For All Americans has partnered with several faith leaders and organizations across the country to bring faith voices into the movement to win nondiscrimination for all.
+These voices are an important component of our work, and have the ability to reach people that may not otherwise hear about why this work is so important and relevant.

 “I believe God created LGBT as well as heterosexual persons… all people should be welcomed and it’s a violation of my core faith values to discriminate in God’s name.
 For us to attach God to discrimination is a direct violation of scripture.”Reverend Dr. Larry Bethune • Senior Pastor, University Baptist Church of Austin, TX